-- a) while on school grounds; - b) while going to or coming from school; - c) during the lunch period, whether on or off the school campus; or - d) during, going to, or coming from a school-sponsored activity. - B. Enumerated Offenses - 1.
-Discretionary Suspension Offenses.
-Students may be suspended for any of the following acts when it is determined the pupil: - a) Caused, attempted to cause, or threatened to cause physical injury to another person. - b) Willfully used force or violence upon the person of another, except self-defense. - c) Unlawfully possessed, used, sold or otherwise furnished, or was under the influence of any controlled substance, as defined in Health and Safety Code 11053-11058, alcoholic beverage, or intoxicant of any kind. - d) Unlawfully offered, arranged, or negotiated to sell any controlled substance as defined in Health and Safety Code Sections 11053-11058, alcoholic beverage or intoxicant of any kind, and then sold, delivered or otherwise furnished to any person another liquid substance or material and represented same as controlled substance, alcoholic beverage or intoxicant. - e) Committed or attempted to commit robbery or extortion. - f) Caused or attempted to cause damage to school property or private property. - g) Stole or attempted to steal school property or private property. - h) Possessed or used tobacco or products containing tobacco or nicotine products, including but not limited to cigars, cigarettes, miniature cigars, clove cigarettes, smokeless tobacco, snuff, chew packets and betel.
-This section does not prohibit the use of his or her own prescription products by a pupil. - i) Committed an obscene act or engaged in habitual profanity or vulgarity. - j) Unlawfully possessed or unlawfully offered, arranged, or negotiated to sell any drug paraphernalia, as defined in Health and Safety Code Section 11014.5.
+- a) while on school grounds; - b) while going to or coming from school; - c) during the lunch period, whether on or off the school campus; or - d) during, going to, or coming from a school-sponsored activity.

+B. Enumerated Offenses

+- 1. Discretionary Suspension Offenses: Students may be suspended for any of the following acts when it is determined the pupil: - a) Caused, attempted to cause, or threatened to cause physical injury to another person - b) Willfully used force or violence upon the person of another, except selfdefense - c) Unlawfully possessed, used, sold or otherwise furnished, or was under the influence of any controlled substance, as defined in Health and Safety Code 11053-11058, alcoholic beverage, or intoxicant of any kind - d) Unlawfully offered, arranged, or negotiated to sell any controlled substance as defined in Health and Safety Code Sections 11053-11058, alcoholic beverage or intoxicant of any kind, and then sold, delivered or otherwise furnished to any person another liquid substance or material and represented same as controlled substance, alcoholic beverage or intoxicant - e) Committed or attempted to commit robbery or extortion - f) Caused or attempted to cause damage to school property or private property - g) Stole or attempted to steal school property or private property - h) Possessed or used tobacco or products containing tobacco or nicotine products, including but not limited to cigars, cigarettes, miniature cigars, clove cigarettes, smokeless tobacco, snuff, chew packets and betel(This section does not prohibit the use of a pupil's own prescription products.) - i) Committed an obscene act or engaged in habitual profanity or vulgarity - j) Unlawfully possessed or unlawfully offered, arranged, or negotiated to sell any drug paraphernalia, as defined in Health and Safety Code Section 11014.5 - k) Knowingly received stolen school property or private property - Possessed an imitation firearm, i.e.: a replica of a firearm that is so substantially similar in physical properties to an existing firearm as to lead a reasonable person to conclude that the replica is a firearm - m) Committed or attempted to commit a sexual assault as defined in Penal Code Sections 261, 266c, 286, 288, 288a or 289, or committed a sexual battery as defined in Penal Code Section 243.4